 Succession plans for the Company's CEO and other officers are an important part of the Company's long-term success, and the Company has in place a succession-planning process that reflects the Company's long-term business strategy.
 The Compensation Committee conducts an annual review of the succession plans for the CEO and other executives of the Company and receives quarterly updates on the plans.
 The CEO and the Compensation Committee review those succession plans annually with the full Board.
 The succession plans reflect the Board's belief that the Company should regularly identify internal candidates for the CEO and other executive positions and that it should develop those candidates for consideration when a transition is planned or necessary.
 Accordingly, management has identified internal candidates in various phases of development and has implemented development plans to assure the candidates' readiness.
-Those development plans identify the candidates' strengths and weaknesses and the Compensation Committee receives periodic updates and regularly reviews the candidates' progress.
+Those development plans identify the candidates' progress.
 In addition to internal development pools, to assure selection of the best candidate(s), the Company may recruit externally if such approach would better suit the Company's strategic needs.
-The Compensation Committee believes that the Company's succession planning process provides a good structure to assure that the Company will have qualified successors for its executive officers.
+The Company will have qualified successors for its executive officers.